stensonb/sensu-chef/README.md

 ### SSL configuration

-Running Sensu with SSL is recommended; this cookbook uses a data bag `sensu`, with an item `ssl`, containing the SSL certificates required.
+Running Sensu with SSL is recommended; this cookbook uses a data bag `sensu` (by default), with an item `ssl` (by default), containing the SSL certificates required.
 Sensu data bag items may be encrypted.
 This cookbook comes with a tool to generate the certificates and data bag item.
 If the integrity of the certificates is ever compromised, you must regenerate and redeploy them.

 ```
 cd examples/ssl